Skip to main content

 Why Canadians choose Mortgage Squad Advisors.

-Equity-based qualifying — approval driven by your home’s value, not just income or credit
+Equity-based qualifying — approval driven mainly by your home's value, not just income or credit

-Pays the municipality directly at funding so the arrears are cleared in one move
+Pays the municipality directly at funding so the tax account is brought current

 Rolls in penalty and accrued interest so you exit fully current, not half-caught-up